natenka/pyneng-book-en/docs/source/resources/README.rst

 -  `MITx - 6.00.1x Introduction to Computer Science and Programming Using
    Python <https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-9>`__
    - a very good course in Python.
-It’s a great way to continue your study after book.
+It's a great way to continue your study after book.
 In it you will repeat material on Python basics but from a different angle and learn a lot of new things.
-There’s a lot of practical tasks and it’s pretty intense.
+There's a lot of practical tasks and it's pretty intense.
 -  `Python от Computer Science
    Center <https://www.youtube.com/playlist?list=PLlb7e2G7aSpTTNp7HBYzCBByaE1h54ruW>`__
    - an excellent video lecture on Python.
 There are some basics and more advanced topics